-The vulnerability of stormwater management systems to sea level rise and storm events depends on their current storage and flow capacity, the elevation and location of their outfalls, and whether they are gravity drained or pumped.
+The vulnerability of stormwater and flood control management systems to sea level rise and storm events depends on their current storage and flow capacity, the elevation and location of their outfalls, and whether they are gravity drained or pumped.
 It is difficult to fully assess the vulnerability of stormwater systems to sea level rise and storm events because of gaps in critical data (e.g., elevation of inlets and outfalls) and understanding of current and future capacity.

 Improvements to the stormwater system as a whole will require collaboration and coordination among cities, property owners, and flood control managers.
-However, there is no framework in place for comprehensive, watershed-based stormwater and flood control management.
+However, there is no framework currently in place for a comprehensive, watershed-based stormwater and flood control management program.
 Sea level rise and future storm event impacts will only increase the need for this kind of shared decision making.
-In addition, the limited ability of cities, counties and districts to raise revenues for spending on stormwater and flood management systems will continue to prevent improvements – many of which are needed today to address systems that are currently undersized or have had maintenance deferred.
+In addition, the limited ability of cities, counties and districts to raise revenues for spending on stormwater and flood management systems will continue to prevent improvements – many of which are needed today to address systems that are currently undersized or have had maintenance issues deferred.

 For more information: